Is Mamba Compatible with Trajectory Optimization in Offline Reinforcement Learning?: Implementation details of DeMa

 \subsection{Hyper-parameters in Atari}

 \paragraph{Transformer-like DeMa.} For the Atari game we mostly follow those in Table~\ref{tab:hyper2} from~\cite{chen2021decisiontransformer}.
 The only adjustment made is to the context length $K$ and return-to-go conditioning.
 As revealed in Figure~\ref{fig:K_performance}, the sequence length is not always better when it's longer.
 Thus for Qbert and Frostbite we use $K=8$.
 For other games, we keep $K=30$.
-As for the return-to-go conditioning, we find the return obtained by DeMa in some games has already exceeded the initial return-to-go set for DT.
-Therefore, we increase the return-to-go so that DeMa can fully demonstrate its performance.
+As for the return-to-go conditioning, we find the return obtained by DeMa in some games has already exceeded the initial "return to go" set for DT.
+Therefore, we increase the "return to go" so that DeMa can fully demonstrate its performance.

-\paragraph{RNN-like DeMa.} Due to the fact that the RNN-like DeMa utilizes trajectories for training and the trajectories in Atari are exceptionally lengthy, the available sample size becomes significantly limited when only 1\% of the DQN-replay dataset is utilized.
+\paragraph{RNN-like DeMa.} Since the RNN-like DeMa utilizes trajectories for training and the trajectories in Atari are exceptionally lengthy, the available sample size becomes significantly limited when only 1\% of the DQN-replay dataset is utilized.
 If the prior parameter settings were to be used, the training would done after only a few hundred upgrades, thereby resulting in an unsatisfactory performance.
 Therefore, we consider multiple updates for a single sample, while simultaneously lowering the learning rate as shown in Table~\ref{tab:hyper3}.
-What's more, due to the limitation of GPU memory, we can only set a batch size of 8 for atari games.
-Specially, For the Frostbite, we set a batch size of 1, a epoch of 50.
+What's more, due to the limitation of GPU memory, we can only set a batch size of 8 for Atari.
+Specifically, For the Frostbite, we set a batch size of 1, an epoch of 50.
 The other hyper-parameters are kept consistent with those in Table~\ref{tab:hyper2}.